 While the simplified method is easier to claim, some basic home office deduction rules remain in effect.

 “Everyone who claims the deduction, regardless of the reporting method, still needs to meet all the qualifications for claiming this deduction,” says Du Val.

 These include that the home office area be used regularly for work tasks, as well as exclusively for your business needs.

-But all home workers might find some tax years that the simplified option is a better choice.
-That's fine.
-You can decide each tax year which method to use.
+Home workers might find some tax years that one filing option is a better choice.
+That’s fine.
+You can decide each tax year which deduction method to use.

 Remember, however, that if you use the simplified method for one year and the regular method for any subsequent year, you must calculate the depreciation deduction for the subsequent year using the appropriate depreciation table.
 And those depreciation amounts will come into play when you sell your home.
 Any home office depreciation must be taken into account when calculating the home’s basis that you’ll use to figure any possible taxable sale profit.

-The bottom line is that while the new home office deduction is easier for some filers, it's not as universally simple as its name might suggest.
+The bottom line is that while the simplified home office deduction is easier for some filers, it’s not for every home worker.
+And it’s not as universally simple as its name might suggest.